Home Construction Loan Calculator 2024

 The USDA offers different types of construction loans.
 One of the most popular USDA construction loans is the USDA Single Close Construction Loan.
 It is a Construction-to-Permanent loan, which means that the borrower needs to pay for closing costs only once.

 This program is designed to construct rural homes with a 0% down payment.
-However, due to strict requirements, few lenders and builders partner with the program.
+However, few lenders and builders partner with the program due to strict requirements.
 As a result, you may need to begin with a conventional construction loan and refinance it into a 30-year USDA mortgage.

 Frequently Asked Questions